A simple cremation with Bare can save up to 76% compared with traditional funerals. Click below to see the price for your area.

 5. Death certificate

 Your loved one’s passing needs to be registered and an official death certificate from The Office of Births Deaths and Marriages will be issued.
 Generally, your funeral service provider will organise this for you and the death certificate will be issued to the person nominated as the informant, generally the executor or senior Next of Kin.
 Please note that this certificate is required before administration of a Will can take place.
+You can read more about what’s involved in our article ‘How to get a death certificate and what do I need to register a death?’ here.

 6. Financial entitlement arrangements